What Are the Global Risks to Watch in 2021 (and Year 2 of the Pandemic)?

 What about you, Reader — what global risk are you most concerned about in 2021 as we start year two of the pandemic?

 NYU Professor and WEF Risk Expert Dr Maha Hosain Aziz is the author of two books on global risk.
-A Global Spring: Navigating a Post-Pandemic World is out on Amazon in spring and can be pre-ordered here; 50% of her profits will be going to the WHO’s Covid-19 Solidarity Response Fund.
+A GLOBAL SPRING: Predictions for a Post-Pandemic World is out on Amazon in 2023 and can be pre-ordered here.
 The prequel, award-winning Future World Order, hit the Top 15 bestsellers list on Amazon last month; 15% of profits go to Syrian refugee youth in Jordan’s Za’atari camp via the Abid Aziz Fund at charity Peace and Sport.